- Emergency Services

 Citizens Right to Know

-Any emergency response plans, material safety data sheets and inventory forms received by the Richmond County Local Emergency Planning Committee are available for public review at 319 South Lawrence St in Rockingham.
+Any emergency response plans, material safety data sheets and inventory forms received by the Richmond County Local Emergency Planning Committee are available for public review at 200 Industrial Park Dr in Rockingham.

 In 1992, the Richmond County Board of Commissioners decided to begin the process of implementing an enhanced 9-1-1 (E-9-1-1) system.
 What this meant is the county went away from using rural route addresses and the county began using a house number and street name.
 This re-addressing process took close to two years to complete.
 A database was created, along with a Master Street Address Guide (MSAG) and each address was assigned an Emergency Services Number (ESN).
 An ESN tells the 9-1-1 telecommunicator which police, fire or rescue squad serves this address.
 The Addressing Department is in the process of migrating to a Geographic Information System (GIS) based addressing.

 In April 1993, the Richmond County 9-1-1 Center came to life!
 Known as ECOMM, the center employs sixteen full time employees.
-There are twelve (12) full time telecommunicators, a Training Officer, a QA/Addressing Assistant, a Deputy Director and Director of Emergency Services.
-The center is staffed 24 hours a day, seven days a week with a minimum of two telecommunicators on duty at a time.
-ECOMM dispatches fire and medical calls for service and transfers law enforcement calls to the appropriate agency.
+There are twenty-six (26) full time telecommunicators, a Training Officer, a QA/Addressing Assistant, a Deputy Director and Director of Emergency Services.
+The center is staffed 24 hours a day, seven days a week with a minimum of five telecommunicators on duty at a time.
+ECOMM dispatches law enforcement, fire and medical calls for service to all appropriate agencies within Richmond County.

 ECOMM utilizes the latest technology to process emergency calls for service.
 Such technology as Phase II for wireless 9-1-1 calls, computer aided dispatch software to manage resources and an internationally recognized fire and medical protocol system for call processing.
 ECOMM also utilizes two different mapping systems to locate the caller: MDS mapping system and Pictometry.